-Access to logs SHALL be restricted to authorized personnel only.
+Access to logs SHALL be restricted to authorized personnel only namely the CA personnel and the auditors.
 Logs SHALL be protected against lost and modification.

 5.4.5 Audit log backup procedures

 Audit logs are SHALL be backed up with other CA data.